intel-secl/skc-tools/SKC_Product_Guide.md

 #### Installing the SGX Hub

-To install the SGX Hub, follow these steps:
+To install the SGX Integration Hub, follow these steps:

 1. Copy the SGX Hub installation binary to the /root/ directory.